 Executive Summary

-Under the ICANN organization Bylaws (Section 4.6(c)), ‘The Board shall cause a periodic review of ICANN’s execution of its commitment to enhance the operational stability, reliability, resiliency, security, and global interoperability of the systems and processes, both internal and external, that directly affect and/or are affected by the Internet’s system of unique identifiers that ICANN coordinates (“SSR Review”).’
-These SSR reviews are a critical part of ICANN org’s mandate to ‘operate to the maximum extent feasible in an open and transparent manner and consistent with procedures designed to ensure fairness.’
+Under the Internet Corporation for Assigned Names and Numbers (ICANN) Bylaws (Section 4.6(c)):

+“The Board shall cause a periodic review of ICANN’s execution of its commitment to enhance the operational stability, reliability, resiliency, security, and global interoperability of the systems and processes, both internal and external, that directly affect and/or are affected by the Internet’s system of unique identifiers that ICANN coordinates (“SSR Review”).”

+These SSR reviews are a critical part of the ICANN organization’s (ICANN org) mandate to “operate to the maximum extent feasible in an open and transparent manner and consistent with procedures designed to ensure fairness.”
 This is the second SSR review conducted and per the Bylaws’ direction includes a review of ICANN org’s handling of the first SSR review’s recommendations as well as new recommendations for ICANN org to consider.

 The SSR2 Review Team offers 24 groups of recommendations, resulting in 63 specific recommendations, starting with the evaluation of ICANN org’s response to the SSR1 recommendations.
 We took the approach of breaking these into very specific recommendations in response to the lack of specificity in the SSR1 recommendations.
 The recommendations are then structured to offer insight on internal ICANN org operations, ICANN org’s engagement (particularly contracts and complaint handling), and how ICANN org can take steps to improve both its own SSR actions and help others understand how to improve theirs.
 Recommendations throughout the document often influence each other and include dependencies between them.
-ICANN org and Board should take this into account when developing implementation plans.
+The ICANN org and Board should take this into account when developing implementation plans.
 The review team reached full consensus on every recommendation.

 To support more efficient evaluations by future SSR review teams, the SSR2 Review Team attempted to phrase its own recommendations according to the SMART criteria: specific, measurable, assignable, relevant, and trackable.
 In many cases, the detail required to make each recommendation fully SMART, including assigning appropriate timelines, will require thought and action from the implementation team and should be included in the final implementation plan.
 The review team also offered several suggestions for consideration regarding how future reviews might be handled, recognizing that these fall outside the direct mandate of the SSR review itself.
 Additional information on the process and methodology used by the SSR2 Review Team to fulfill their mandate is available in Appendix C: Process and Methodology.